R. H. King Academy: Scarborough Collegiate Institute (1930–1954)

-The same teachers taught the whole day and to make matters more challenging, the power was turned off at 4 pm to save electricity.
+The same teachers taught the whole day, and to make matters more challenging, the power was turned off at 4 pm to save electricity.
 Light for the remainder of the day came from two lanterns hanging in the middle of the class, with the teacher giving individual instruction.
 Due to space constraints, classes also took place in the halls and in sections of the cafeteria.

-The 1952–53 year brought new facilities such as the library (the Heritage room), a new gymnasium (Gym 3) and classroom space.
+The 1952–53 year brought new facilities such as the library (later called the Heritage Room), a new gymnasium, and classroom space.
 The enlarged annex was designed by the architects Carter, Coleman and Rankin Associates.
 SCI was still growing at an incredible rate because in 1954 the double shift programme was re-introduced temporarily until new facilities were complete.

 R. H. King Collegiate Institute (1954–1989)

 In 1954, Dr. King, who had been principal for the past 32 years, became the Director for the newly-formed Scarborough Board of Education.
 His close friend and vice-principal William A. Porter became principal, until his death in 1956.
 With this changing of the guard came the change of the school's official name: R. H. King Collegiate Institute.

 The new era in education saw growth all over Scarborough.
-Over the years, the growing post-war population necessitated many additions and improvements to the original building which in turn led to several schools erected surrounding it under his watch - Winston Churchill Collegiate Institute (1954), W. A. Porter Collegiate Institute (1958), David and Mary Thomson Collegiate Institute (1959) and Cedarbrae Secondary School (1961) - although his successor Anson S. Taylor continue to see the schools nearby established: Midland Avenue Secondary School (1962), Birchmount Park Collegiate Institute (1964) and Sir Wilfrid Laurier Collegiate Institute (1965) along with two vocational schools for the challenged (Bendale Secondary School in 1963 and Tabor Park Vocational School in 1965).
+Over the years, the growing post-war population necessitated many additions and improvements to the original building which in turn led to several schools erected surrounding it under his watch - Winston Churchill Collegiate Institute (1954), W. A. Porter Collegiate Institute (1958), David and Mary Thomson Collegiate Institute (1959) and Cedarbrae Secondary School (1961) - although his successor Anson S. Taylor continue to see the schools nearby established: Midland Avenue Secondary School (1962), Birchmount Park Collegiate Institute (1964) and Sir Wilfrid Laurier Collegiate Institute (1965) along with two vocational schools (Bendale Secondary School in 1963 and Tabor Park Vocational School in 1965).
 Some staff and students of the old S.C.I. transferred to these new sites of higher learning.
 This breathing space for R. H. King C.I. allowed the rebirth of some clubs and activities that had been postponed due to "double shifting".

-The school expanded westward with the new addition that adds ten classrooms, a double gymnasium and the modern entrance which was completed by the start of the 1961-62 school year.
+The school expanded westward with the new addition that adds ten classrooms, a double gymnasium, and the modern entrance, which was completed by the start of the 1961–62 school year.
 This addition was designed by architects Allward and Gouinlock.